Multi tier Drop Down Menus Using Lists and CSS

 Multi Tier Horizontal

-The difference in appearance and function is defined in the CSS.
+The appearance is defined in the CSS.

 When you don't use button images, the width of the buttons is determined by the length of the text in the longest associated anchor tag.